kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

  [Will Iverson](https://github.com/wiverson)  for creating a good project framework for javaFX projects.
 Open source - https://github.com/wiverson/maven-jpackage-template  .
 Please review this documentation to also build  this project and resolve some issues if your facing any .

+[mkpaz](https://github.com/mkpaz)   for the UI widgets and themes that was made from https://github.com/mkpaz/atlantafx .Please check it out .

 <hr>